grame-cncm/faustwebsite/_posts/2016-01-13-polyphonic-instruments.markdown

 Use the faust/dsp/poly-dsp.h file to wrap the dsp voice into the polyphonic architecture.
 This file defines the **mydsp_poly** class (a sub-class of base class **dsp**) that maintains and array of **mydsp** objects, manage dynamic voice allocations, control MIDI messages decoding and mapping, and mixing of all running voices (stopping a running voice, when its ouput level decreases below a given threshold).

 As a sub-class of dsp, the mydsp_poly class redefines the **buildUserInterface** method.
-By convention all allocated voices are groupe in a global "tabgroup", so that a user interface builder may display them separately.
+By convention all allocated voices are grouped in a global "tabgroup", so that a user interface builder may display them separately.
 Then this dsp object can be used as usual and connected with the wanted audio driver and possibly other UI control objects like OSCUI, httpdUI, etc. Having this UI hierachical view  allows for instance complete OSC control of each single voice and its control parameters.

 Allocation of a polyphonic instrument takes the wanted number of voices as first parameter, and dynamic voice allocation control state as second: